Governance Structure and Operations

 In keeping with these aims, the Compensation Committee has established a policy for determining the individual compensation entitlement of directors and executive officers, and determines the amount of individual compensation entitlement of directors and executive officers in line with this policy.

 At Compensation Committee meetings held on March 24, 2020 and May 25, 2020, the members resolved to partially revise the policy for determining individual compensation for directors and executive officers, starting in fiscal 2020.
+Click here for the details of the revision.

 - Compensation system (see diagram below)